leon4rd/test/README.md

-## Why did the feline fail the lie detector test?
-Because he be lion.
+## Why are snake races so exciting?
+They're always neck and neck.